Draco309/Snazzy-Window-Manager/README.md

 Q. How do I change the colour scheme in swm?

 A. By editing the hex values of col_gray1, col_gray2, col_gray3, col_gray4 and col_cyan in config.h.
+Then recompiling swm, logging out and back in.

 Q. Why "Snazzy"?